berkeley-stat243/fall-2025/labs/lab2-testing.md

 ## Lab Exercise

 1- Write a function in Python that finds a number in a string using regular expressions.
 The number can be positive or negative, integer-valued, or real, and numbers less than one can also be of the form 0.96 or .96.
 It can be assumed that no numbers appear in scientific notation.
-Refer to [Using regex in Python](http://berkeley-scf.github.io/tutorial-string-processing/regex#6-using-regex-in-python) for a quick overview of Python's `re` package.
+Refer to [String processing and regular expressions in Python](https://stat243.berkeley.edu/fall-2025/units/unit5-programming.html#string-processing-and-regular-expressions-in-python) for a quick overview of Python's `re` package.
+You may use AI to generate the regex, but be sure you understand the output.

 2- Write an interface for that function (a function name and arguments), but do not implement the function yet (you can have it return an `None`, or an empty string for now).
 We will do this in a good old fashioned .py file (not a notebook or a quarto file).